-Florida has five water management districts.
-These water management districts regulate the use of ground or surface water.
-The Florida Department of Environmental Protection supervises the water management districts.
+Florida has five water management districts supervised by the Florida Department of Environmental Protection that regulate the use of ground or surface water.

-- Assisting clients in obtaining and complying with consumptive use permits from the water management districts;
+- Assisting clients in obtaining and complying with consumptive use permits from Florida’s various water management districts;

 - Defending consumptive use permits from legal challenges;

 - Assisting clients seeking to ensure that future water needs are accurately set forth in regional water supply plans and that reasonable water supply sources are identified to meet those needs; and

 - Participating in the development of the statutes and administrative rules governing water supply permitting and planning.

 Contact one of our lawyers to learn more about how we can help.